 3. Search broadly – narrow from there.
 Identify the bounds of the universe of possibly relevant materials.

-Once you’ve honed in on your key terms, you can run a plain language search across all content, simply using the global search bar (powered by WestSearch®) on the top of every page as an excellent starting point.
+Once you’ve homed in on your key terms, you can run a plain language search across all content, simply using the global search bar (powered by WestSearch® and WestSearch Plus) on the top of every page as an excellent starting point.
 This will ensure that you bring back relevant content in all your key areas, such as Cases, Statutes, Secondary Sources, and Key Numbers.
 Within those key content sets, utilize the filters to tailor your results further.

 4. Call the reference attorneys